This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 ----------

 Overall, though, the wool doesn't require a lot of maintenance and you don't need to be kid-gloves careful.
-My buddy Brad, an outdoors-media professional who wears his Anorak an awful lot, sent me this photo and description of his cleaning method:
+My buddy Brad Veis, until 2023 the cameraman for TV's Mountain Men series, wears his Anorak an awful lot, sent me this photo and description of his cleaning method:

 WeatherWool is proud that Brad Veis wears and recommends our garments.
 Brad Veis is a Director of Photography and Supervising Producer specializing in outdoor adventure programs.
 He has worked all over the world in some of the most challenging and demanding locations the globe has to offer.